vulcan-forge/toddlerbot/docs/hardware/04_assembly_manual.rst

 #. **Assembly Manual**: A detailed step-by-step guide to help you through the assembly process.
 #. **Assembly Video**: Videos that walk you through the assembly process.
-#. **OnShape**: The `online CAD document <https://cad.onshape.com/documents/ff1e767f256dd9c8abf2206a/w/1279ebbeb00aff2fc147aa43/e/c34cebff72a1144191e86b88>`_ for your reference.
+#. **Onshape**: The `online CAD document <https://cad.onshape.com/documents/ff1e767f256dd9c8abf2206a>`_ for your reference.

 The recommended assembly order follows the sequence of the sections below.

 Please make sure that you **read the assembly manual carefully** before start building.
-If you're unsure about any step, refer to the assembly video, Sketchfab model, or OnShape document for guidance.
+If you're unsure about any step, refer to the assembly video or Onshape document for guidance.

 Still need help after looking at all of these?
 Open a GitHub issue, and we'll be happy to assist!